amirzed/provisionpad/README.rst

 .. code-block::

     ppad create boxfortest m4.large

+to create an instance with given name and type

 You can check and see how many running or stopped instances you have using: